 Ben at a recent book signing

 Ben Godwin grew up in Tampa, Florida.
 He was struck by a car while riding a bicycle as a boy.
-Then he received a miraculous healing.
-He began preaching at the age of thirteen.
+Then he received a miraculous healing and began preaching at the age of thirteen.
 He has been involved in full-time ministry since 1987.
 Ben served as an evangelist from 1987 until 1994, when he began pastoral work.
-For the past fourteen years he has served as the pastor of the Goodsprings Full Gospel Church, thirty miles west of Birmingham, Alabama.
+For the past fifteen years he has served as the pastor of the Goodsprings Full Gospel Church, thirty miles west of Birmingham, Alabama.

 Ben holds a Bachelor of Theology degree from Christian Life School of Theology, based in Columbus, Georgia.
-He has been blessed to preach in over half of the United States as well as Russia, Canada, Costa Rica and Mexico.
-He has shared his miracle testimony in hundreds of churches, schools and youth camps.
+He has been blessed to preach across the United States as well as Russia, Canada, Costa Rica, Honduras, and Mexico.
+He has shared his miracle testimony in hundreds of churches, schools, and youth camps.
 His testimony has been featured in several magazines and on numerous television and radio programs.
 He also hosts a weekly TV program called The Word Workshop and writes a monthly column for the Daily Mountain Eagle, a newspaper in Jasper, Alabama.